latex3/latex3.github.io/_posts/2026-06-19-PDFA-webinar.md

 tags: [best practice guide,accessibility,accessible math,tagged PDF,PDFA,PDF/UA-2,LaTeX]
 ---

-# Webinaron Accessible Mathematical Content in PDF
+# Webinar on Accessible Mathematical Content in PDF

 The webinar "Accessible Mathematical Content in PDF", organized by the PDF Association on June 16th, was a great success from the feedback we received.